-Main minority groups: According to 2016 data from the Israeli Central Bureau of Statistics (ICBS), of a total population of over 8.5 million, around 1.8 million (20.8 per cent) are Palestinian Israelis (including Muslims, Palestinian Christians, Circassians and Druze), compared to 6.4 million Jews (74.8 per cent), with a small proportion of ‘others’ (non-Palestinian Christians and members of other religions).
+Main minority groups: According to 2016 data from the Israeli Central Bureau of Statistics (ICBS), of a total population of over 8.5 million, around 1.8 million (20.8 per cent) are Palestinian citizens of Israel (including Muslims, Palestinian Christians, Circassians and Druze), compared to 6.4 million Jews (74.8 per cent), with a small proportion of ‘others’ (non-Palestinian Christians and members of other religions).

-Today, Palestinian Israelis constitute around just over a fifth of the total population, a share that is growing due to its relative youth and higher birth rates.
+Today, Palestinian citizens of Israel constitute around just over a fifth of the total population, a share that is growing due to its relative youth and higher birth rates.
 Nevertheless, Israel remains ‘the State of the Jewish people’ and not the state of all its citizens.

 Jewish Israel was composed of immigrants from more than 100 countries, with their own languages, ethnicity, social and cultural practices and religious rites.
 In that sense it is difficult to talk of Jewish ‘minorities’.
 Powerful cohesive forces, namely hostility from neighbouring countries, Jewish faith, Israeli nationality and an impressively revived language and literature, all helped to forge the new nation.
 Almost a quarter of the country’s Jewish population were born outside Israel.
 Nevertheless, two broad issues affect Jewish society: cultural origin and religious adherence.
 Hierarchies consequently exist even within the Jewish population, with Mizrahi (Middle East and North African origin) and Ethiopian Jews facing significant social and economic marginalization compared to Ashkenazim (European-origin Jews).

 The Israeli government has attracted widespread condemnation for its violations of international law in the West Bank and Gaza, which comprise the Palestinian territory which it has occupied since 1967.
 These include continued military operations and blockades against the population of Gaza that have seen thousands of civilians killed and injured in recent years, as well as the continued expansion of illegal settlements on Palestinian territory in Israeli-controlled East Jerusalem and the West Bank.
 Approximately 600,000 Israeli settlers are now residing in these areas.
 The Israeli authorities remain primarily responsible for these repeated human rights violations, despite occurring beyond its legal borders.
 These are described in more detail in the Palestine directory entry.

 Nevertheless, within Israel itself, ethnic and religious minorities also face significant barriers.
 While long maintaining its identity as a Jewish state, Israel has also emphasized equal rights for all its population, regardless of their faith.
-However, despite these guarantees, many communities continue to face discrimination: these include the sizeable minority of Palestinian Christians and Muslims, in particular Bedouin residing in the Negev region (al-Naqab in Arabic), as well as Jewish communities of non-European descent (such as Beta Israel, originating from Ethiopia) and an increasingly stigmatized population of African refugees, asylum seekers and other migrants.
+However, despite these guarantees, many communities continue to face discrimination: these include the sizeable minority of Palestinian Christians and Muslims, in particular Bedouin residing in the Negev region (al-Naqab in Arabic), as well as Jewish communities of non-European descent (such as Beta Israel, originating from Ethiopia) and an increasingly stigmatized population of African refugees and asylum–seekers.

-Palestinian Israeli citizens, who make up more than 20 per cent of the population, continue to experience marginalization in a range of areas including housing, access to services and employment.
+Palestinian citizens of Israel, who make up more than 20 per cent of the population, continue to experience marginalization in a range of areas including housing, access to services and employment.
 According to 2017 data from the Adva Centre, for example, infant mortality rates among Arabs are more than two and a half times those among the Jewish majority, while 38.1 per cent of Jews enrolled in higher education by the age of 25 compared to just 25.2 per cent of Arabs.
 These disparities continue to shape their outcomes as adults, with Arab men and women earning just 74 per cent and 55 per cent respectively of the national average.
-These outcomes are the result not only of protracted poverty among many Palestinian Israelis, but also social prejudice and official discrimination.
+These outcomes are the result not only of protracted poverty among many belonging to the Palestinian minority, but also social prejudice and official discrimination.

 Conditions are especially difficult for the 200,000 Bedouin in the southern Negev region who, despite long residing in the region, are not recognized as indigenous by the Israeli authorities.
 Many live in desert villages ‘unrecognized’ by the state as legal despite existing for many decades; besides refusing to supply water, electricity or other basic services, the government has frequently targeted these communities for demolition.
 Presented as ‘squatters’, thousands of Bedouin have experienced continued displacement from their communal lands.
 Such is the case of the Bedouin village of Umm al-Hieran, which the government intends to pave over with a new Jewish town.
+In January 2017, a Bedouin teacher and an Israeli police officer were killed during a police operation.
 In October 2017, the community was again razed to the ground by authorities – the 119th time the village had been destroyed since its first demolition in July 2010.
 The community signed an agreement in April 2018 to relocate to the nearby town of Hura, in order to avert further evictions and bloodshed.
-In January 2017, a Bedouin teacher and an Israeli police officer were killed during a police operation.

-The situation of Palestinian Israelis has also deteriorated in the wake of major clashes between Israeli forces and Palestinians in the West Bank and Gaza.
+The situation of Palestinian citizens of Israel has also deteriorated in the wake of major clashes between Israeli forces and Palestinians in the West Bank and Gaza.
 For example, incitement to violence and racist language on social media directed at the Palestinian minority in Israel rose dramatically during the Israeli military’s Operation Protective Edge in Gaza between July and August 2014, as did incidents of abusive graffiti and attacks on private property.
-Palestinian Israelis were also harassed and physically attacked by ultra-nationalist gangs during demonstrations against Israel’s military actions.
-The hostile atmosphere was aggravated by provocative statements from public figures and by attempts to pass legislation undermining the rights of the Palestinian Israeli minority.
-More recently,
+Palestinians were also harassed and physically attacked by ultra-nationalist gangs during demonstrations against Israel’s military actions.
+The hostile atmosphere was aggravated by provocative statements from public figures and by attempts to pass legislation undermining the rights of the Palestinian minority in Israel.

 While privileged in comparison to non-Jews, forms of unofficial discrimination have persisted against Mizrahi and Sephardic Jews (originating from the Middle East and North Africa) who face deep-seated prejudice and remain socially and economically disadvantaged compared to Ashkenazim (European-origin Jews).
 A lack of investment or policies directed at improving social cohesion in urban areas, such as south Tel Aviv, where large numbers belonging to these groups reside, has resulted in poor living conditions, high levels of crime and social unrest.

-This has been exacerbated by Israel’s policy towards African migrants and asylum seekers, who are assigned to social housing in neglected neighbourhoods that lack the necessary welfare services, infrastructure or personal safety measures to cater for the increased population.
-Tens of thousands of African migrants, primarily from Eritrea and Sudan, have also faced the prospect of deportation, with Israeli authorities announcing in January 2018 a plan to offer migrants a lump sum and a plane ticket out of the country, or face forcible expulsion.
-Negotiations with the UN appeared to have led to a deal in April 2018 for around half of the migrants to be resettled in Western countries with the remainder offered ‘temporary residence’ in Israel, but the deal was subsequently cancelled just a day after its announcement.
+This has been exacerbated by Israel’s policy towards African asylum–seekers, who are assigned to social housing in neglected neighbourhoods that lack the necessary welfare services, infrastructure or personal safety measures to cater for the increased population.
+Tens of thousands of Africans, primarily from Eritrea and Sudan, have also faced the prospect of deportation, with Israeli authorities announcing in January 2018 a plan to offer the asylum–seekers a lump sum and a plane ticket out of the country, or face forcible expulsion.
+Negotiations with the UN appeared to have led to a deal in April 2018 for around half of the group to be resettled in Western countries with the remainder offered ‘temporary residence’ in Israel, but the deal was subsequently cancelled just a day after its announcement.
 The reason the deal fell through was that right-wing coalition partners of the government balked at the idea of temporary residence permits for the other half of the group.
 Throughout the debate, the terminology – ‘illegal infiltrators’ – used by the government and its allies to describe the asylum–seekers was highly stigmatising and objectifying.
 This language as well as the policies themselves caused considerable outcry both nationally and internationally; many Holocaust survivors and prominent Rabbis spoke out against the government’s deportation plan.